Independence relations in the Solovay model I: The Baire axiom

 Several remarks are in order.
-First of all, Corollary~\ref{wocorollary} shows that as $P$ is well-orderable, $P\subset\vd_x$ holds, and this is the main reason to restrict the definition to well-orderable posets.
-A filter $g\subset P$ is generic over $\vd_x$ if it meets all dense subsets of $P$ which belong to $\vd_x$; there may not be any such filters.
+First of all, Corollary~\ref{wocorollary} shows that as $P$ is well-orderable, $P\subset\vd_x$ holds.
+By the inaccessibility axiom then, $P$ has only countably many subsets in $\vd_x$, and many filters generic over $\vd_x$ exist.
 The valuation $\bar\tau/g$ is defined for any filter on $P$ by the usual transfinite recursion formula.
 The relation $\Vvdash\phi$ belongs to $\vd_x$.
 Note also the difference between $\Vvdash$ and $\Vdash$: $\Vdash$ speaks about satisfaction in the generic extension of $\hvd_x$, while $\Vvdash$ speaks about satisfaction in the surrounding universe.

 \begin{proposition} The definition of $\Vvdash$ does not depend on $x$. \end{proposition}

 That is to say that for all sets $x$ of ordinals such that $P, \bar\tau\in\vd_x$, the truth value of $p\Vvdash_x\phi(\bar\tau)$ is the same.